Published with permission from the Federation Internationale de l' Automobile.

 8.1.2 All re-programmable microprocessors must have a mechanism that allows the FIA to accurately identify the software version loaded.

-Acceptable solutions to verify the programmed software may be found in the Appendix to these regulations.
+Acceptable solutions to verify the programmed software may be found in the Appendix to the Technical Regulations.

 8.1.3 All electronic units containing a programmable device, and which are intended for use at an Event, must be presented to the FIA before each Event in order that they can be identified.